sergshk/sergshk.github.io/_posts/2018-09-12-Do-You-Even-Agile-Bro.md

 of agile software development.
-I've been working in the software development industry for almost two decades and as I moved through my career agile software development was gaining popularity, up to the point where it became just a buzzword for many companies.<br />
+I've been working in the software development industry for almost two decades and as I moved through my career agile software development was gaining popularity, up to the point where it became just a buzzword for many companies.
 Let's start with little bit of a history.
-In the early part my professional career, back in 2001, a world away from my development roots in Belarus, a few developers got together at a resort in Utah and published the&nbsp;<i><a href="http://agilemanifesto.org/">Manifesto for AgileSoftware Development</a></i>.
-Concepts contained in that paper were considered a revolutionary ideas and initially mostly rejected by those who in those dark ages followed the "waterfall" process as the most popular approach to software development.
+In the early part my professional career, back in 2001, a world away from my development roots in Belarus, a few developers got together at a resort in Utah and published the [Manifesto for AgileSoftware Development](http://agilemanifesto.org/).<!--more--> Concepts contained in that paper were considered a revolutionary ideas and initially mostly rejected by those who in those dark ages followed the "waterfall" process as the most popular approach to software development.